jon-r/jon-r.github.io/_design/RHC-Design.md

 sort: a
 ---

 Red Hot Chilli Northwest specialise in the sale of refurbished commercial catering equipment.
-They needed a site that would show off the company’s regularly updating product list, as well as show potential customers how Red Hot Chilli is a professional, trustworthy retailer, serving both UK and across Europe.
+They needed a site that would show off the company’s regularly updating product list, serving both UK and across Europe.

 The Website at Red Hot Chilli is an online catalogue, using a custom-made CMS system built around the WordPress database functions.
 The site’s frontend is a responsive, fully featured design with a very lightweight footprint.
 The backend works off an existing database designed in Microsoft Access.